AlexCC93/readthedocs_test/docs/source/Nodes.rst

    ros2 run <package_name> <executable_name>

-This command launches an executable from a package.
+This command launches an executable script from a package.
 See this example:

 .. code-block:: console

    ros2 run turtlesim turtlesim_node

 Where,   ``turtlesim`` is the name of the package and

          ``turtlesim_node``, is the name of the executable.
 This will tipycally coincide with the node name.